I'm always looking for savvy ways to make travel and packing easier. Here are some helpful items I think you'll love!

 I despise a messy cabin, and it makes it difficult for the cabin attendants to clean with many odds and ends laying around.
 It also takes a long time to round these items up when packing, and it never fails I forget things and have to go shopping in port or settle for what I find on board.
 To fix this, I've come up with a great way to organize those small items.

 Plastic Organizers Are the Way to Go

-I keep the majority of my items in a larger organizer that's always stocked and ready to go (restocking at the end of each trip when I unpack), while I put my jewelry in a smaller organizer.
+I keep the majority of my items in a larger organizer that's always stocked and ready to go (restocking at the end of each trip when I unpack) and I put jewelry in a smaller organizer.
 When I go to pack for the next trip, I only need to add my makeup items and toss the organizers into my carry-on bag.

 Convenient Cruise Cabin Organization

-As much as I appreciate the many drawers and cabinets that many cruise cabins provide, I still find myself searching for my smaller items, whether it in be the top drawer of the desk, the side cabinet by the mirror, the bathroom medicine cabinet, or the nightstand.
+As much as I appreciate the many drawers and cabinets cruise cabins provide, I still find myself searching for my smaller items, whether it in be the top drawer of the desk, the side cabinet by the mirror, the bathroom medicine cabinet, or the nightstand.
 Before coming up with the idea to use these organizers, I was forever in search of my glasses or could never remember where I put my nail file.
 My makeup was in one bag, my sunscreen in another, and I know I brought a corkscrew, but which bag or drawer is it in?

 I had a vision of an easy and pre-packed "grab-and-go case" that housed every small necessity that I normally bring on a cruise.
 Everything inside must also be TSA-approved so I can take it in my carry-on luggage since I only travel with a carry-on and a backpack as my personal item.
 Another nice thing about this is if TSA wants to check any of these items, they can do so by pulling out the entire case very easily.